wiggitywhitney/mcp-commit-story/docs/cursor-chat-discovery.md

 # Cursor Chat Database Architecture

+> **⚠️ INTERNAL DEVELOPER DOCUMENTATION**
+> This document contains technical research and implementation details for developers working on the chat integration system.
+For user-facing documentation, see [Chat Integration User Guide](chat-integration-guide.md).

 ## Overview

 **MCP Commit Story** generates rich development journals by extracting comprehensive context from your Cursor chat history.
 This document explains Cursor's chat storage architecture and provides implementation guidance for chat data extraction.